narayanSjat/CodepathPreWork/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 I believe the initial setup was a little bit tedious.
-However after setup, the platform was easy to use and fun to develop on.
+However after setup, the platform was easy to use and fun to develop on

 ## License